maitag/peote-view-origin/README.md

 ###Peote View - 2D OpenGL Render Library

-This library is written in [Haxe](http://haxe.org) programming language sugar,
+This library is written with the syntactic sugar of [Haxe](http://haxe.org),
 together with power of great [Lime](https://github.com/openfl/lime) multiplatform work.

 To use as simple js-lib (for stupid webbrowsers) look [here](https://github.com/maitag/peoteView.js)!